-- the date and time of when the task will take place or when the task is due

-- the Areas of Learning to be assessed

-- the general nature of the assessment task.
+- the Areas of Learning to be assessed - the general nature of the assessment task.

 For assessment tasks completed outside the classroom, the written notification must also include:

 • a Statement of Authenticity and Academic Integrity (this must be signed by the student and submitted with the completed assessment task - see 2.5 and 2.17).